Trial Preparation Checklist for Litigation Teams

 A record for appeal, if necessary.

-The first hurdle in preparing for trial is the volume of material an attorney must collect, understand, organize, and present to a jury.
-Another is the logistics of that task — reining in the complex network of team members and materials to form a thorough and winnable case.
-Understanding the challenges of trial preparation can help you navigate them successfully.
+The primary hurdle in preparing for trial is the staggering data volume an attorney must collect, understand, organize, and present to a jury.
+This challenge is compounded by tight timelines imposed by court schedules, leaving legal teams with a narrow window to rein in a network of team members and materials to form a thorough and winnable case.
+Understanding these modern challenges of trial preparation can help you navigate them successfully.

-Effective communication is a common challenge among trial prep teams.
-As multiple stakeholders collaborate on building the narrative of the case, maintaining control of the myriad edits, revising the revisions, and keeping the process moving forward is a very big job.
-Finding a tool to help streamline the work can be key to improving communication — especially technology that helps teams communicate in real time.
+Effective communication remains a major obstacle among trial prep teams.
+As multiple stakeholders collaborate on building the narrative under intense time pressure, maintaining control of the myriad edits, revising the revisions, and keeping the process moving forward is a massive job.
+Finding a tool to help streamline the work is key to improving communication, especially technology that helps teams communicate in real time.

 Another challenge attorneys face as they build a case is sifting through the millions of facts and figures they collect to find exactly the right ones to incorporate into the theory of the case.
-This is especially challenging with depositions, which can be either transcripts of recorded sessions or videos.
+This is especially difficult with depositions, which can be either transcripts of recorded sessions or videos.
 The attorney needs a way to review all that material and glean the key portions, as well as to integrate them into the outline for witness examinations.
-This is another area where specialized software can be enormously helpful, as it serves as a single solution for preparing for and taking depositions so they can efficiently harvest critical testimony.
 Trial prep software with depositions functionality saves legal teams time, improves collaboration, reduces duplicative efforts, and increases accuracy.

 Trial Preparation Checklist: What to Do Leading Up to Trial